datakaveri/iudx-aaa-server/README.md

 1. The AAA server required clients to be configured that would allow the server to interact with Keycloak.
 The main clients are:

 - The **admin client** to be configured for the `RegistrationVerticle` and `AdminVerticle`.
 This client performs admin-related tasks on Keycloak.
-This client must have the capability to view and update users and realms (In Service account roles -> client roles -> realm-management -> _add manage-users_, _view-realm_, _view-users_ to Assigned roles)
+This client must have the capability to view and update users and realms (In Service account roles -> client roles -> realm-management -> add _view-users_ to Assigned roles)
 - The **normal client** to be configured for the `TokenVerticle` and `ApiServerVerticle`.
 This client would allow the server to validate Keycloak JWT tokens.

 2. The roles `provider`, `consumer`, `delegate` and `admin` need to be added to the realm.